jockbert/monkey_test/DOCUMENTATION.md

 ### Idempotence

-Applying the same function many times generate the same result.
+Applying the same function many times generates the same result.
 This can be useful for showing that there is no hidden state affecting the result of the code under test.